Debugging and testing

 Writing tests in Blueprint, with Sandbox and Jest

-Whenever you create a new Blueprint project or use blueprint create
+Whenever you create a new Blueprint project or use the blueprint create

-command inside the existing project, it creates a new contract alongside with a test suite file for it.
+command inside an existing project, it creates a new contract along with a test suite file for it.

 folder and executed with Jest.
-By default, all tests run, unless you specify specific group or test closure.
+By default, all tests run unless you specify a specific group or test closure.
 For other options, refer to the brief documentation in the Jest CLI: jest --help

 .